OlivierFortier/gw2-executable-runner/QWEN.md

 - Dynamic running and initialization of executables inside the GW2 environment
 - UI for selecting and managing executables
-- Persistent storage of executable paths in `exes.txt`
+- Persistent storage of executable paths in `exes.json` (JSON format)
 - Process tracking and cleanup
 - Keybind support (ALT+SHIFT+2 by default)
 - Quick access menu integration